 Usually the PDSA provides free vet care if on benefits, but ask anyone whose pet receives free treatment to make a voluntary donation towards the cost, as the charity does not receive any government funding.

 The PDSA have their own vets which provide both emergency treatment and ongoing/prescription care in designated areas of the UK.

 For more information and to check if your pet qualifies for free treatment, call the free PDSA helpline on 0800 731 2502 or visit the PDSA website.
 You will need to register your pet before they can receive treatment.

 The Blue cross runs four animal hospitals and five mobile clinics across London and Grimsby.
 They also have five pet care clinics located outside London.
 These offer free veterinary treatment for pets whose owners are on a low income or get certain means-tested benefits.

 Visit the Blue Cross website to check if you live in an area covered by the Blue Cross, and whether you qualify for free veterinary care.

-The Dogs Trust offer financial help towards the cost of neutering to dog owners that live in certain areas of the UK, have a low income and receive certain means-tested benefits.
+The Dogs Trust offers financial help towards the cost of neutering to dog owners that live in certain areas of the UK, have a low income and receive certain means-tested benefits.

 Dogs Trust also support homeless dog owners through their Hope Project.

-Cats Protection offer financial assistance towards the cost of neutering but do not pay out for any other veterinary care.
+Cats Protection offers financial assistance towards the cost of neutering but do not pay out for any other veterinary care.

 Visit the Cats Protection website to check if you qualify for financial assistance.